suborbital/docs/website/docs/e2-core/usage/creating-se2-modules.md

 pagination_prev: null
 ---

-# Creating Runnables
+# Creating SE2 modules

 :::note
 Make sure you [have the prerequisites installed](../get-started#prerequisites) before proceeding.
 :::

-You can create a new Runnable with subo:
+You can create a new SE2 module with subo:c

 ```bash
 subo create runnable myfunction
 ```

 By default, Rust will be used.
-To use one of the other [supported languages](../runnable-api/language-support.md), pass the relevant value of the `--lang` parameter:
+To use one of the other [supported languages](../e2-core-api/language-support.md), pass the relevant value of the `--lang` parameter:

 | Language       | `--lang=`               |
 | --------       | ----------------------- |